eriksjaastad/mean-stack/README.md

 From Joe Eams<br>
 https://www.codeschool.com/pluralsight-courses/building-angularjs-and-node-js-apps-with-the-mean-stack

+#To Do
-#Remember to fix mongoose.js so that the salt and hashed_pwd are not sent back down to the client.
+1. Fix mongoose.js so that the salt and hashed_pwd are not sent back down to the client.
+2. Use https://www.npmjs.com/package/bcrypt instead of sha1 for encryption

 ## Walking Skeleton
 1. End to End